vmware-tanzu/community-edition/docs/site/content/docs/latest/designs/package-repositories-and-versioning.md

 # Package Repositories, Ownership, and Packages

-This document defines TCE's approach to publishing package repositories and versioning.
-Considerations and questions that this document will address include the following:
+This document defines the Tanzu Community Edition approach to publishing package repositories and versioning.

 ## Package Repositories